snowplow/documentation/docs/understanding-tracking-design/introduction-to-tracking-design/best-practices/index.md

 3. Choose the naming convention to follow in your schemas.
 4. Define your entities first.
 5. Introduce events as interactions of the entities.
+6. Bring it all together in a tracking plan.

 ## Analyze your business use case and define reports